KGFCH2/AquaWatch_1.0/README.md

 API_KEY=your-secure-api-key
 ```

+### 🔒 Security Note

-**Security note:** Do not store actual API keys, service account JSON, or other secrets in `README.md`.
+Do not store actual API keys, service account JSON, or other secrets in `README.md`.
 Keep secrets in environment files (listed in `.gitignore`) or a secure secrets manager, and document only the variable names and how to set them.

 ### 🔒 Firebase Security Rules